lenesk/sokolova.dk/current-enrolment-august-sokolovadk.md

 # Learn Danish online

-I have been teaching Danish at alle levels to foreigners in langugae schools in Copenhagen for eight years.
+I have been teaching Danish at all levels to foreigners in langugae schools in Copenhagen for eight years.
 In July 2020, I established my own language studio [SokolovaDK](https://sokolova.dk/online-group-classes-levels-and-schedule).
 I offer online Danish courses to groupds and individuals.